Skip to main content

 Client Requirements

-• If the client doesn’t support sampling, calls to ctx.sample() will fail
+• If the client doesn’t support sampling and no fallback handler is configured, ctx.sample() will raise an error